Smothered mate

-In chess, a smothered mate is a checkmate delivered by a knight in which the mated king is unable to move because it is completely surrounded (or smothered) by its own pieces, which a knight can jump over.
+In chess, a smothered mate (or informally, smother mate) is a checkmate delivered by a knight in which the mated king is unable to move because it is completely surrounded (or smothered) by its own pieces, which a knight can jump over.

 The mate is usually seen in a corner of the board, since only three pieces are needed to surround the king there, less than anywhere else.
 The most common form of smothered mate is seen in the adjacent diagram.
 The knight on f7 delivers mate to the king on h8, which is prevented from escaping the check by the rook on g8 and the pawns on g7 and h7.
 Similarly, White can be mated with the white king on h1 and the knight on f2.
 Analogous mates on a1 and a8 are rarer because castling is more common than castling and brings the king closer to the corner.

 Methods

 For a smothered mate to occur in a game, it is usually necessary to sacrifice to compel pieces to smother the king - a player is unlikely to voluntarily surround their king with pieces in a way that makes a smothered mate possible.